Mike Tramp: 2012–2014: Solo career: Acoustic

-To wrap up 2013, Mike Tramp released the Christmas single "The Way It Was Before" which is a more serious track compared to most other festive songs.
+To wrap up 2013, Tramp released the Christmas single "The Way It Was Before" which is a more serious track compared to most other festive songs.
 The single was also inspired by events from 9/11 was released in Europe via Target Records on 11 November.

-Mike Tramp has announced his return to the USA for the spring of 2014.
+Tramp announced his return to the US for the spring of 2014.
 The tour started on 19 March in Hollywood, California at the Whisky A Go Go and continued into May.
 The tour also included an extended stay on the Monsters Of Rock Cruise 2014 in front of a big crowd.

-In June 2014, Mike Tramp released the single "Trust in Yourself" featuring a music video directed by his son Dylan.
+In June 2014, Tramp released the single "Trust in Yourself" featuring a music video directed by his son Dylan.
 The song is the first single from his upcoming new solo album "Museum".

 The album Museum was released on 18 August 2014 and follows the musical steps of his last album "Cobblestone Street".
 The album charted on the Danish Hitlisten albums chart at number 3.
 The song "Freedom" was released as the second single from the album.

-Mike Tramp gave four release concerts at the Zeppelin Bar, Café and Venue in Copenhagen.
-The four concerts took place on 14 – 17 August.
+Tramp gave four release concerts at the Zeppelin Bar, Café and Venue in Copenhagen.
+The four concerts took place on 14–17 August.
 All the concerts were completely sold out.
-Mike Tramp delivered outstanding performances with special themes and different set list every night to a dedicated crowd.
+Tramp delivered performances with special themes and different set list every night to a dedicated crowd.

-On 22 August 2014, Mike Tramp started his extensive European tour playing shows in Germany, Belgium, the Netherlands, and the UK.
+On 22 August 2014, Tramp started his extensive European tour playing shows in Germany, Belgium, the Netherlands, and the UK.
 The last concert of the European tour was at the Bremen Theater in Copenhagen which was a trio show.